-10 Foods You Should Avoid, According to Registered Dietitians
+10 Popular Foods to Reduce Your Intake of, According to Registered Dietitians

 When it comes to healthy eating, it's mostly about choosing whole foods that will nourish your mind and body and make you feel your best.
-However, life is also about balance, so eating ice cream or dark chocolate in addition to the leafy greens and salmon every once in a while is good for helping you enjoy some of life's yummiest pleasures while also eating well overall.
+However, life is also about balance, so eating ice cream or chocolate in addition to the leafy greens and salmon every once in a while is good.

-Still, there are certain foods that aren't even seen as "treats" to dietitians.
-The foods on this list are ones you should avoid or limit in your diet if you can.
-Granted, if one of your favorites made the list, it's totally OK to still enjoy on occasion.
+However, the foods on this list are ones you should limit a bit more in your diet if you can.
+Granted, if one of your favorites made the list, it's totally OK to still enjoy it occasionally.
 That said, they might not be the most nutritious staples in a healthy, well-rounded diet.
-Here's what a few dietitians have to say about the foods they choose to skip.
+Here's what a few dietitians have to say about these foods.

-Drinking sugar-sweetened soda can lead to tooth decay, obesity, fatty liver disease, high triglycerides, type 2 diabetes, and other health woes, says Suzanne Dixon, registered dietitian with The Mesothelioma Center in Orlando, Florida.
-"If you separate out studies funded by soda and sugar manufacturers from those funded by independent means (gov't or non-profit grants), it's clear: soda is harmful to health," she says.
+Drinking sugar-sweetened soda can lead to tooth decay, obesity, fatty liver disease, high triglycerides, type 2 diabetes and other health woes, says Suzanne Dixon, RD, a registered dietitian with the Mesothelioma Center in Orlando, Florida.

-If you adore soda, by all means, have it as a treat once or twice a week.
-"But keep it out of the home and don't treat it as an everyday way to hydrate yourself.
-It's a 'special occasion' drink, not for daily intake," she says.
-For more, check on this explainer on sugar and how it impacts your health.
+If you love soda, by all means, it's OK to enjoy it once a week.
+"But keep it out of the home and don't treat it as an everyday way to hydrate yourself," Dixon says.
+For more, check this explainer on sugar and how it impacts your health.

 2. Sweetened Canned Fruit

-Lots of canned fruit at the store is made with heavy syrups (aka lots of added sugar).
-Ditch the can and go fresh to avoid excess sugar.
+Lots of the canned fruit you'll see at the store is made with heavy syrups (aka lots of added sugar).
 "Similar to soda, this can be an unnecessary source of excess sugar in the diet.
 If you do canned fruit, go with only those canned in their own juices," Dixon says.
 "And drain the juice off, don't drink it.
-Fresh fruit is typically a better bet," she adds.
-Dried and frozen fruit can be healthy choices too—just make sure those don't have added sugar by checking the ingredient list or label.
+Fresh fruit is typically a better bet," Dixon adds.

 4. Energy Drinks

-Break that habit of reaching for a an energy drink by not buying them and keeping them in the house.
-"Aim for tea or coffee to get your caffeine naturally and if you do need to keep an energy drink at home, read the label and make sure you check the ingredients," she says.
-Avoid ones with lots of sugar or strange ingredient names you don't know, and only go natural (learn more about 10 common energy drink ingredients).
+Break that habit of reaching for an energy drink by not buying them and keeping them in the house.
+"Aim for tea or coffee to get your caffeine naturally, and if you do need to keep an energy drink at home, read the label and make sure you check the ingredients," says Maggie Michalczyk, M.S., RD.
+Instead of choosing the ones with lots of sugar or strange ingredient names you don't know, go with the natural options.

-"Sorry but there are way better snacks out there than pretzels.
-They are a food you can easily have too many of in one sitting and give you pretty much zero nutrition," Michalczyk.
-This doesn't mean you can't ever enjoy pretzels, but try to choose whole grain versions or eat in moderation.
-Also try something else that's crunchy but packs a bunch of fiber, like carrot or jicama sticks or whole-grain crackers.
-You could also dip your pretzels in a nutritious dip like hummus to boost the fiber, protein and nutrients of your snack.
+Pretzels are a food you can easily have too many of in one sitting, and they give you pretty much zero nutrition," Michalczyk says.
+This doesn't mean you can't ever enjoy pretzels, but try to choose whole-grain versions or eat in moderation.

 6. Artificial Sweeteners

-If you are able, avoid regularly consuming artificial sweeteners.
+If you are able, choose not to consume artificial sweeteners daily.
 "These can taste 200 to more than 7,000 times sweeter than table sugar.
-While they market this as a benefit since you might be able to use less, that sweet taste can disrupt your taste buds and your recognition of foods that should actually taste sweet," says Kelly Jones MS, RD, CSSD, LDN.
-Plus, regular use can increase appetite and disrupt the good bacteria in our digestive tract, she adds, so look for natural sources of sweeteners, like honey and maple syrup, instead.
+While they market this as a benefit since you might be able to use less, that sweet taste can disrupt your taste buds and your recognition of foods that should actually taste sweet," says Kelly Jones M.S., RD, CSSD, LDN.
+Plus, regular use can increase appetite and disrupt the good bacteria in our digestive tract, Jones adds.

 7. Processed Deli Meats